On the typical and atypical solutions to the Kuramoto equations: Introduction

 \section{Introduction}

-The Kuramoto model \cite{Kuramoto1975Self} is a simple mathematical model that describes the dynamics on networks of oscillators.
-It has found applications in neuroscience, biology, chemistry and power systems \cite{generative2010breakspear,synchronization2010dorfler,GUO2021106804,RODRIGUES20161}.
+The Kuramoto model \cite{Kuramoto1975Self} is a mathematical model that describes the dynamics on networks of oscillators.
+It has applications in neuroscience, biology, chemistry and power systems \cite{generative2010breakspear,synchronization2010dorfler,GUO2021106804,RODRIGUES20161}.
 Despite its simplicity, it exhibits interesting emergent behaviors.
-Of particular interest is the phenomenon of frequency synchronization which is when oscillators spontaneously synchronize to a common frequency.
-In a rotational frame, a synchronization configuration is an equilibrium of the dynamical system, i.e., a root of the Kuramoto equations.
-This paper aims to understand the structure of these roots in ``typical'' and ``atypical'' networks.
+Of interest is the phenomenon of frequency synchronization which is when the oscillators synchronize to a common frequency.
+Frequency synchronizations correspond to solutions of the \emph{Kuramoto equations}